 We strongly recommend diving the Cenotes.
 It is a unique and magical experience.
-Always make sure you dive well within your limits and remember the golden rule: anyone can call the dive, at any time, for any reason.
-So, do not hesitate to do so whenever you don’t feel comfortable.
+Always make sure you dive well within your limits.
+Remember the golden rule: anyone can call the dive, at any time, for any reason.
+So do not hesitate to call the dive if you feel like it.

 When you are ready to book your dive tour in Cenotes, remember that safety is important.
-Cenote diving is for advanced divers who ate sharp on their dive skills, so don’t hesitate to refresh them with a few ocean dives before you head for the cenotes.
+Cenote diving is for advanced divers who are sharp in their dive skills, so don’t hesitate to refresh them with a few ocean dives before you head for the cenotes.